Tony Banham

-He graduated in Computer Science at the University of Hertfordshire and had an initial career in research & development with Royal Dutch Shell and the European Space Agency at ESRIN.
-At the age of 30 he moved to Hong Kong, working there for a variety of software vendors including Informix, and was for many years a senior executive based in Hong Kong with Oracle, reporting finally to that corporation's Chairman and Founder, Larry Ellison.
-He is a licensed pilot and is married with two sons and has made Hong Kong his permanent home.
-Today he is principal and founder of Reyner Banham Consulting, a boutique agency specialising in historical PR consulting.

 Hong Kong War Diary

 Hong Kong War Diary began as a simple attempt to locate and centralise documentation relating to Hong Kong's wartime garrison, but soon evolved into the core of a community of interest around this group of people.
 What started off as purely a centre of information exchange, grew into a historical network that helps today's descendants of the defenders place their ancestors' experiences in context, offers a service to other researchers, and reunites families split by war.
 His website has more than 10,000 regular readers and he is generally acknowledged as the authority on Hong Kong's POWs.
 The central ethos of the project has been to catalyze the open exchange of all information from disparate sources for the benefit of the maximum number of people.

 Banham's core interest is in the impact of war on society at both the micro and macro level.
 This interest runs the gamut from studying the civilian casualties in the London blitz to writing about the concept of the island of Tinian (where Banham has conducted on-site research) being, as the location where the final assembly of "Little Boy" and "Fat Man" took place, the geographical segue between the 'old war' (of tanks and marines storming beaches) to the 'new war' which has dominated civilization since Hiroshima.
 Hong Kong, while perhaps not the central theatre of the conflict, offered an opportunity to study a small population in the context of the critical path to victory that dominated the core of the Pacific War.

 Banham received his PhD in history from the Australian Defence Force Academy (ADFA), Canberra.
 The book Reduced to a Symbolical Scale is closely based on his thesis.